-I now concentrate on my writing from my home on the Isle of Luing in Argyll where I am Vice-Chairman of the Isle of Luing Community Trust and Chairman of the Luing Horticultural Society.
-I’m currently working on a feature film script and memoir.
+I now concentrate on my writing from my home on the Isle of Luing in Argyll where I am Vice-Chairman of the Isle of Luing Community Trust.
+I’m currently working on a feature film script and a novel for which I received a Creative Scotland artist’s bursary.
 My other interests include ecology, natural history, walking and chess, having once played for junior Scotland in the Glorney Cup.

 I can be contacted at firstname.lastname@example.org, at https://www.facebook.com/profile.php?id=1215492472 or http://twitter.com/#!/nbissell.